-Equity method investments represent our 50 percent membership interests in three privately-held limited liability companies in Aspen, Colorado (each, an "Aspen LLC" and collectively, the "Aspen LLCs" or the "equity method investments") which were formed during fiscal 2020, and have the purpose of acquiring, developing, operating and selling certain real estate projects in Aspen, Colorado.
-As we do not have a controlling financial interest in the Aspen LLCs but have the ability to exercise significant influence over the Aspen LLCs, we account for these investments using the equity method of accounting.
-Refer to Note 3-Significant Accounting Policies for further discussion.
+Equity method investments represent our membership interests in three privately-held limited liability companies in Aspen, Colorado (each, an "Aspen LLC" and collectively, the "Aspen LLCs" or the "equity method investments") that were formed for the purpose of acquiring, developing, operating and selling certain real estate projects in Aspen, Colorado.
+We hold a 50 percent membership interest in two of the Aspen LLCs and a 70 percent membership interest in the third Aspen LLC.
+The Aspen LLCs are VIEs, however, we are not the primary beneficiary of these VIEs because we do not have the power to direct the activities of the VIE that most significantly impact the VIE's economic performance.
+Accordingly, we account for these investments using the equity method of accounting.